Why Inventing Anna’s Anna Delvey Is Getting Released From Prison - E! Online

 After being detained for more than a year, Anna Delvey (a.k.a Anna Sorokin) will be released—but that doesn't mean she's out of the woods just yet.

+Sorokin's attorney, John Sandweg, confirmed in a statement to E!
+News that a judge granted her release.

-"After 17 months of immigration detention, an immigration judge recognized that immigration detention was no longer necessary for Anna and ordered her release subject to various conditions of supervision," he told the outlet.
-"This ruling does not mean that Anna will get a free pass."
+"After 17 months of immigration detention, an immigration judge recognized that immigration detention was no longer necessary for Anna and ordered her release subject to various conditions of supervision," he shared on Oct.
+6. "This ruling does not mean that Anna will get a free pass."

 "She will continue to face deportation proceedings and her release will be closely monitored by ICE and the State of New York," he added.
-"Nevertheless, as the court found, Anna does not pose such a risk that continued detention was necessary."
+"As the Court found, however, the evidence clearly demonstrated that any risks can be more than adequately mitigated by appropriate supervision."

 ICYMI, in 2017, Sorokin—who is still facing possible deportation to Germany—was arrested and charged with defrauding or intentionally deceiving major financial institutions, banks, hotels, and acquaintances for a total amount upwards of $275,000.